Guide: How To Succeed at a Virtual Hiring Event

 What is a virtual hiring event?

 A virtual hiring event is a group interview where employers accept job applications and conduct virtual interviews in group and individual formats.
-Many employers are moving in the direction of virtual hiring events as new developments arise with COVID-19, and this is a unique opportunity to meet them without leaving your home.
+Many employers moved toward virtual hiring events during the COVID-19 pandemic, and this is a unique opportunity to meet them without leaving your home.
 They may also lead to job offers on the spot, significantly reducing the waiting time in your job search.

 Friendly reminder: To find hiring events on Indeed, type “Indeed Hiring Events” in the “what” field, and your location in the “where” field on the Indeed homepage.
 Each hiring event's description will indicate whether it is virtual or in-person.

 To be updated when new hiring events are posted, you can set up a Job Alert by typing “Indeed Hiring Events” in the “what” field, and your location in the “where” field here.

 How to find virtual hiring events on Indeed:

 Find an event.
 You can find virtual and in-person Hiring Events in your results when searching on Indeed.
 You can also search for them directly by typing “Indeed Hiring Events” in the “what” field on the Indeed homepage.